Transport in Pune

 Pune is a city in the state of Maharashtra in India.
 It is situated in western Maharashtra on the Deccan Plateau.
 Pune's public transport consists primarily of a bus service, a suburban rail service, metro, public taxis and auto rickshaws.
 In 2020 it was awarded the Sustainable Transport Award.

 Road

 Pune is well-connected to rest of the country by national highways and state highways.
 National highways passing through the city are NH 48, NH 65 and NH 60.
 State highways passing through the city are MSH 27.
 The Mumbai Pune Expressway, India's first six-lane expressway, was built in 2002, and significantly reduces the distance traveled by NH 48 between these cities.

-A ring road is being planned around the city.
+Ring roads are being planned around the city.